jbromley94/Back-end-NC-NEWS/README.md

 ### Prerequisites

-To use this program you will have to run the following, this is provided you have set up your npm and git environments.
+To use this program you will have to run the following, this is provided you have set up your npm and git environments, as well as cd'ing into the clone directory

 For all npm packages needed just run :

 ```
 npm install